Back to blogComparison

 Our verdict

 With equivalent pricing on small volumes, Nimbus stands out through its own infrastructure (AS206014), publicly-priced air gap LTO offerings, and delivery commitments (4h/8h business hours).
-Cloud-PBS benefits from its market presence, established community, and Proxmox Gold partnership.
+Cloud-PBS benefits from its market presence, established community, and authorized Proxmox reseller status.